ignotur/Random-forest-open-cluster/README.md

 Global Astrometric Interferometer for Astrophysics are made by ESA (European Space Agency)

 Space telescope have worked in the optical wavelength range.
-The main goal is to create a 3D map of the distribution of stars in our Milky Way Galaxy.
+The main goal is to create a 3D map of the stars in our Milky Way Galaxy.
+The Gaia provides 5 element astrometry solution (parallax, proper motion and stellar coordianates) as well as the photometric measurements for stars.

 <img crossorigin="anonymous" src="https://upload.wikimedia.org/wikipedia/en/f/f7/Gaia_insignia.png" class="png" alt="Gaia mission insignia">